I’m in danger of becoming homeless

 There Are Enough Homes For Everyone (Greed Causes Homelessness)

 This is a Learning in Progress post.
-Contents are brief thoughts based on few sources, and have not been fully checked for accuracy.
+Contents are brief and accuracy is not guaranteed.

 Observing propaganda is useful to see how it is constructed.
 I just got through watching a video that claimed California is being taken over by “the drug-addled violent homeless”1 due to decriminalization of felonies and stringent building codes.
 In case you need the reminder: Homeless people are victims of landlords, a lack of rent control2, and a lack of social services.
 And the felonies in question?
 Minor crimes like drug possession and petty theft, the kinds of crime done by the desperate or disadvantaged.
 In other wods, crimes that never should have been a felony in the first place.